useru1k/student-portal/README.md

     * Task 4 : DB Schema : Question page Schema is Completed.
 Remark : Need to integrated with client.
     * Task 5 : Html Compare (Partially Completed).
     * Task 6 : Cpu and memory Monitoring (Completed).
 Need to make a UI for Display.
+    * Task 7 : Need to get the input from server and compile it.(Not Completed)